logaretm/vee-validate/docs/content/guide/components/handling-forms.md

 ## Handling Resets

-vee-validate also handles form resets in similar way to submissions.
+vee-validate also handles form resets in a similar way to submissions.
 When resetting the form, all fields' errors and meta flags will be reset to their original state, including the fields' values.

 Form reset is handled automatically if you are using the `as` prop to render a `form` element, like shown in this example: